-ODVA is also actively engaged in industry-wide efforts to promote adoption of an Advanced Physical Layer, known as “Ethernet-APL,” for long-reach, single pair Ethernet.
-Ethernet-APL will enable two wire cable lengths up to 1,000 meters, reuse of existing infrastructure, and use in hazardous areas, which will fully open up the process industry to Ethernet.
+ODVA is actively engaged in industry-wide efforts to promote adoption of an Advanced Physical Layer, known as “Ethernet-APL,” for long-reach, single pair Ethernet.
+Ethernet-APL enables two wire cable lengths up to 1,000 meters, potential reuse of existing infrastructure, and use in hazardous areas, which will fully open up the process industry to Ethernet.
 Ethernet-APL will be an important enabler of EtherNet/IP in process.
 Read about Ethernet-APL in the white paper “Ethernet to the Field,” available in English and Japanese.

 At the field level, industrial Ethernet via Ethernet-APL will first be applied to devices with larger data exchange requirements, such as flow meters, which contain instrumentation data (e.g., mass flow, viscosity) or control valves, which contain process data (e.g., travel distance, stiction).
 In the longer term, devices with smaller data exchange requirements, such as simple sensors and actuators, will follow.
 Ethernet-APL will soon open up process operations to the higher speed and rich data afforded via industrial Ethernet based networks such as EtherNet/IP.